Speak to a qualified cancer nurse

 Rectum – The doctor will use a gloved finger to feel for any abnormal growths inside your rectum.
 To examine your rectum more closely, the doctor may insert an instrument called a sigmoidoscope, which is a tube with an attached camera.

 You will most likely be able to go home from hospital on the same day after one of these examinations under anaesthetic.
 You may have some light bleeding and cramping for a few days afterwards.
-Your doctor will talk to you about the side effects you may experience.
+Your doctor will talk to you about the side effects you may have.

 This information is reviewed by